Meet the Directors

 612-624-1511

-Matthew Mehaffey is a professor of choral music.
+Matthew Mehaffey is the Director of Choral Activities at the University of Minnesota.
 He also serves as artistic director of the Oratorio Society of Minnesota.
 Recent engagements include work with Washington National Opera, the Saint Paul Chamber Orchestra, Minnesota Orchestra, Carnegie Hall, VocalEssence, Minnesota Chorale, and Turner Network Television.

 Adrian Davis